 - All MAI/EAI courses must be completed at Purdue or thorough other credit means.
 The MAI/EAI must consist of at least (2) Krannert graded courses (for Management/IM MGMT 20000 & ECON 25100 or for Economics ECON 25100 & ECON 25200) or (3) Purdue graded MAI/EAI courses.

 - You must achieve a C- or higher in any completed Krannert Courses - MGMT/ECON/OBHR (except for ECON majors, you need a C- or higher in any completed ECON courses) you might have taken prior to Upper Division.

-- Not on academic probation
+- You cannot be on academic probation.

 - Pre-calculus courses are not required for the MAI or plan of study but may be required as a pre-requisite for calculus.
 Pre-calculus is not used as part of the MAI for students on 2013 or later plans of study.

 - Check out the Krannert GPA calculator to help you figure out your MAI/EAI.

 - MAI/EAI is calculated only with grades earned for the MAI/EAI courses on your plan of study taken in the Purdue system.

 - You must use the MAI/EAI outlined for your catalog term.
 You may not switch catalog terms for MAI/EAI purposes.

 - If you fail to initially meet the minimum MAI/EAI, you will have additional opportunities to meet the minimum MAI/EAI requirements.